TheGeekFirst/Calculator/README.md

 # Calculator

-made calculator by  programming language
+This is a simple calculator